noble-assets/ism-evm/README.md

 ### Ethereum prover

 Generate a proof from a previous slot to the current finalized slot.
-The starting slot must be a checkpoint slot (multiple of 32):
+The starting slot must be a checkpoint slot (multiple of 32).
+If a slot is not provided, it will just take the previous slot (current slot - 32).

 ```bash
 cargo run --release --bin ethereum-prover -- --from-slot <SLOT>